⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 What causes the red filter light to stay on after replacement?

-It usually means the reset button wasn’t held long enough, or there’s trapped air in the system.
+It usually means the reset button was not held long enough, or there is trapped air in the system.
 Try holding the button again for five seconds and flush the line.